TheDaniel418/IsopGem/docs/geometry_tasks/10_polishing.md

 3. Improve memory management
 4. Enhance computational efficiency of geometric algorithms
 5. Implement level-of-detail rendering for complex scenes
+6. Optimize rendering and operations for large numbers of layers and objects.

 **Acceptance Criteria:**
 - Performance bottlenecks are identified and addressed